FOLA

 • the central role of developmental assessment in educational reform, from the K-12 system to corporations and governments; and

-• the long journey from theory to application.
+• the long journey from theory to effective application.

 FOLA syllabus